fossasia/eventyay-tickets/doc/api/fundamentals.rst

 and booleans.
 Most fields can be ``null`` as well.

-The following table shows some data types that have no native JSON representation and how we serialize them to JSON.
+The following table shows some data types that have no native JSON representation and how we serialise them to JSON.

 ===================== ============================ ===================================
 Internal type         JSON representation          Examples